Active-Learning-and-Teaching/ALT-Website/index.md

 - template: 3-column-text
   block: three-column-1
   col_1:
-    content: <br>An Instructor can easily create a course by providing the course name and a unique invite code is generated for the course that can be shared with the students.
+    content: <br><br>An Instructor can easily create a course by providing the course name and a unique invite code is generated for the course that can be shared with the students.
 The dashboard shows the ongoing courses of the instructor.
       The instructor can post announcements <span class="il">and</span> manage students